idbrii/vim-focusclip/README.md

 Use gvim or a terminal supporting vim's FocusGained/FocusLost events.

+## Known Issues
+### Mappings using quoteplus register may not work as desired
+If you have mappings or functions that write to your quoteplus register, that register will be clobbered when you leave vim.
+You'll see no change in behavior until vim loses focus.

+If you have something like this:

+    xnoremap <C-c> "+y

+You can change it to this:

+    " Put in unnamed and plus registers so available within and outside vim. xnoremap <C-c> "+ygvy

+Or just remove the map and use `y`.

+To check if you have any maps that yank to the quoteplus register, you can use hasmapto:

+    echo hasmapto('"+y')

+You can grep your vimfiles for `let @+` to look for functions that write to quoteplus.

 ## Example Usage

 FocusClip uses no mappings, so you can copy and paste like normal.
 Here's some specific examples of how it behaves.